intel/mlir-extensions/docs/rfcs/XeTile.md

 | [ 64:95, 0:127] | [0, 0] , [0, 1] |
 | [96:127, 0:127] | [1, 0] , [1, 1] |

 With the `xetile.wg_map` attribute being included in the tile data type, the tile memory related operations (xxx_tile) can be distributed to subgroup.
 The vector based operations (tile_xxx) requires extra handling, since we can't attatch the the `xetile.wg_map` attribute to MLIR vector data type.

 The proposal is to attach the `xetile.wg_map` to the vector based XeTile operations as illustrated below.
+These operations may have different subgroup layout for the input and output, which means the data may move from one subgroup to another.

 With these attributes, `tile_mma` does a matrix multiplication at a work group level vector.
 ```mlir